Administrative Procedure Act and International Penalties: Timing Issues, Strategies for Challenging FBAR Penalties

 Benefits

-The panel will discuss these and other important topics:
+The panel will discuss these and other topics:

-- What impact does an administrative claim under the APA have on the payment timing?
+- What impact does an administrative claim under the APA have on an international penalty?

 NASBA Details